montyz/taiko-editor/lout/readme.md

 - create six lines and put a bracket around the top 4
 - create the strike/hand pairs like Don-R and Don-L
 - write definitions to make the strike/hand pairs

+Troubleshooting:
+- if things are disappearing, check the logs, objects may be deleted if the paragraph doesn't fit